MystenLabs/walrus-docs/docs/overview/properties.md

 Some assurance properties ensure the correct internal processes of Walrus storage nodes.
-For the purposes of defining these, an **inconsistency proof** proves that a blob ID was stored by an incorrect user (and was incorrectly encoded).
+For the purposes of defining these, an **inconsistency proof** proves that a blob ID was stored by a user that incorrectly encoded a blob.

 - After PoA and for a blob ID stored by a correct user, a storage node is always able to recover the correct sliver for its shards for this blob ID.